CNuge/phase-imputation/README.md

 		(as at this point you may just be making things up).

-Misc. notes:
+## notes:
 example_data folder has data in the format needed to run phase imputation.

 support_functions folder contains scripts to help you move a linkage map into the format necessary to run phase imputation and shell scripts to execute phase imputation for numerous linkage groups at once.